Mixed Breeds

 Labrador Retrievers

 They also have an “otter” tail, which helps them swim should the game they seek fall into the water.
-They also have powerful jaws but have a very gentle bite.
+Labradors also have powerful jaws but have a very gentle bite.
 They were bred to retrieve game without damaging it, and even companion Labs have this skill.

-Labs only come in black, yellow, and chocolate.
+Labradors only come in black, yellow, and chocolate.

 Boxadors (The Mix)